MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 - **Step:** Model phase, train or score, the information refers to.
 - **State:** Severity of the information (error, warning, recommendation).
 - **Column name:** Column in a table that needs to be modified to improve the model performance.
-- **Table name:** Name of the table that needs to be modified to improve the model performance.
+- **Table:** Name of the table that needs to be modified to improve the model performance.
 - **Details:** Details about the error, warning, or recommendation.

 [!INCLUDE [footer-include](includes/footer-banner.md)]